-Pao d'Alho (Italian), Calavera (Mexican), Miyabi (Sushi) and Ay Mamita (Argentinian)
+Pao d'Alho (Italian), Calavera (Mexican), Miyabi (Sushi), Red Chilli (Indian) and Ay Mamita (Argentinian)

 Cervejaria O Pescador (Ribamar), Cervejaria A Bica (Encarnacao) and Clube Naval (Praia da Assenta)

-Best place to go for a coffee and pastel da nata
+Best places to go for a coffee and pastel da nata

 Best places to go for a drink